eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/bls.md

 # Boneh-Lynn-Shacham (BLS) signature

+### TLDR;

+- Proof of stake protocols use digital signatures to identify their participants and hold them accountable.
+- BLS signatures can be aggregated together, making them efficient to verify at large scale.
+- Signature aggregation allows the beacon chain to scale to hundreds of thousands of validators.
+- Ethereum transaction signatures on the execution (Eth1) layer remain as-is.

 BLS is a digital signature scheme with aggregation properties.
 Given set of signatures (_signature_1_, ..., _signature_n_) anyone can produce an aggregated signature.
 Aggregation can also be done on secret keys and public keys.
 Furthermore, the BLS signature scheme is deterministic, non-malleable, and efficient.
 Its simplicity and cryptographic properties allows it to be useful in a variety of use-cases, specifically when minimal storage space or bandwidth are required.
 This page will cover general idea and Math behind BLS signatures, further cover BLS in context of Ethereum.

 ## How BLS works?